dave45678/ProgrammingFundamentals/lesson_1.md

 This means that Python 2.7 will remain in place for a long time, providing a stable and supported base platform for production systems that have not yet been ported to Python 3.
 The full expected lifecycle of the Python 2.7 series is detailed in PEP 373.

-> discussion:
+Why learn web programming?
+Simply put – most of the exploits we will try in Cybersecurity Fundamentals will require a working knowledge of web communications and protocols.
+The best way to learn how to exploit a website is to build one.

-why we are using python for cyber security why learn web programming? ways to learn programming what is a scripting language what is object-oriented programming what are variables - containers in memory for your program to use
+Ways to learn programming

+what is a scripting language
+what is object-oriented programming what are variables - containers in memory for your program to use